vglazer/pchips/README.md

 ## Overview

-This is a Python port, produced with the help of [Gemini CLI](https://github.com/google-gemini/gemini-cli) in an afternoon, of the monotonicity-preserving interpolant [originally implemented in MATLAB here](https://github.com/vglazer/USRA/tree/master/interpolation).
+This is a Python port, produced using [Gemini CLI](https://github.com/google-gemini/gemini-cli) in an afternoon, of the monotonicity-preserving interpolant [originally implemented in MATLAB here](https://github.com/vglazer/USRA/tree/master/interpolation).
 It's meant to serve as a drop-in replacement for SciPy's [PchipInterpolator](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.PchipInterpolator.html).

 All the logic is in [interpolate.py](src/pchips/interpolate.py).
 The main purpose of the [tests](tests) is to generate plots.